Richard Grenell, U.S. Ambassador To Germany, Wants To ‘Empower’ Conservatives In Europe

 — Richard Grenell (@RichardGrenell) June 4, 2018

-In the aftermath of President Trump’s withdrawal from the Iran nuclear deal, which was a campaign promise, Richard Grenell created controversy when he suggested there would be consequences in U.S. markets for business that continue to engage in transactions with Iran.
+In the aftermath of President Trump’s withdrawal from the Iran nuclear deal, which was a campaign promise, Richard Grenell created controversy when he suggested there would be consequences in U.S. markets for businesses that continue to engage in transactions with Iran.
 Despite the vocal disapproval from European governments, Grenell separately told Breitbart London that the business community privately has reacted positively to Trump’s decision to cancel the deal and reimpose sanctions.

 “I would argue that the silent majority in Germany is just as powerful as the silent majority in the U.S…I found the business community and the people to be completely fine with it, even supportive…We’re working with the different German industry associations to identify the small and medium-size companies that want to open up a new market in the United States and turn away from Iran, so we’re trying to identify them to help them do just that.”

-The U.S. State Department has long classified the Tehran government as a state-sponsor of terrorism.
+Under many different administrations, the U.S. State Department has long classified the Tehran government as a state-sponsor of terrorism.

 With a master’s degree in public administration from Harvard, Richard Grenell was the longest-serving U.S. spokesman at the United Nations, holding that job from 2001 to 2008 in the George W. Bush administration, including working for John Bolton, now President Trump’s national security adviser, during that time.